cncf/kubernetes-community-days/.github/ISSUE_TEMPLATE/host.md

 * [ ] Virtual
 * [ ] Hybrid
 * [ ] In person
-#### Organizers Details (identify who will be the CFP admin, as well as the finanical officer)
+#### Organizers Details (identify who will be the CFP admin, as well as the finanical officer and list each organizer role on the left)
-* [ ] Organizer 1: First and Last Name, Company, Title, Email, CNCF Slack Username
+* [ ] Organizer Role: First and Last Name, Company, Title, Email, CNCF Slack Username
-* [ ] Organizer 2: First and Last Name, Company, Title, Email, CNCF Slack Username
+* [ ] Organizer Role: First and Last Name, Company, Title, Email, CNCF Slack Username
-* [ ] Organizer 3: First and Last Name, Company, Title, Email, CNCF Slack Username
+* [ ] Organizer Role: First and Last Name, Company, Title, Email, CNCF Slack Username

 ### Terms